-Homework is assigned the week before you start this lesson so students are prepared for the flipped classroom.
+Homework is assigned the week before you start this lesson.

 Any questions from homework?
 Expect students to come to class with questions.
 Review "How to Teach Students to Problem Solve" and "Let Students Learn From Failure" at the end of the lesson.